 How Does This Relate to Other Essential Health Benefits?

 - Psychiatric Drugs: Prescription drugs, including medications to treat mental illnesses, are a separate essential health benefit under the ACA.
-With the increasing popularity of pharmacological treatments, coverage from health insurance providers continues to help thousands of people every day.
+Many people rely on their health insurance company to cover the cost of pharmacological treatments.

 - Some Preventative Screenings: Under other essential health benefits, such as preventive care, screenings for some mental health illnesses should be covered.
 Examples include screenings for depression, alcohol misuse, and tobacco use.
 Screenings are crucial in detecting illnesses at an early stage to avoid the development of more severe symptoms.

 If you are seeking substance use or mental health treatment, it’s important to determine what services your health insurance provider will cover.
 Your provider should give you a better idea of the therapies and services that are specific to certain illnesses.

 After you see a mental health professional, you can expect to pay for the visit if he or she accepts health insurance.
 When your insurance provider covers medical services, including mental health treatments, you also have to contribute to the costs.
 This can either be in the form of a copayment or coinsurance.